ammarhakim/ammar-simjournal/je/je32/je32-vlasov-test-ptcl.rst

 Conclusion
 ----------

-In this note I have tested some simple problems of test particle evolution in specified electromagnetic fields.
+In this note I have tested some simple problems of test distribution evolution in specified electromagnetic fields.
 The code is first benchmarked against exact solution and then two cases of motion in a time-dependent field are studies.
 In the low amplitude regime the